ClaytonFogler/SYE-Bayesian-Analysis-with-Football-Data/task_list.md

 #### For September 25

-1. Distance try as quantitative and adjust the plot.
+1. Try distance as quantitative and adjust the plot.

 2. Look into the formations more.
 Combine any that are similar; drop any that don't make sense to include (SPIKE).
 Add descriptions of each to the write-up.